 Spinach is a versatile superfood which can be eaten raw or cooked.
-Many people wonder if there’s a difference between the two.
+During my health coaching sessions many of my clients ask if there’s a difference between the two.
 Therefore, let’s examine the differences between raw spinach and cooked spinach.

 This article will include a side-by-side nutrient comparison.
-In addition, I’ll examine the benefits of raw spinach, cooked spinach, when one method should be used instead of the other and the cost of using each one.
+In addition, I’ll examine the benefits of each one, when one method should be used instead of the other and the cost of using each one.

 Raw Spinach vs Cooked Spinach: Nutrient Comparison

-The following table compares the nutrients contained in raw spinach and cooked spinach per 100 grams.
+The following table compares the nutrients contained in each one per 100 grams.

 |Spinach, raw (100 g)||Spinach, boiled (100 g)|

 |Carbohydrates||3.63 g||3.75 g|

 |Fiber||2.2 g||2.4 g|

 |Fat||0.39 g||0.26 g|